Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Simulation Evaluation

-Non-Local Gate Density quantifies the overlap of each job's occupation with other jobs.
-Since the non-local gate is assumed to dominate the execution time, a higher overlap in execution time indicates greater reliance on the entanglement for the non-local gate.
-Conversely, lower values are preferable.
+Non-Local Gate Rate quantifies the overlap in execution times among DQC jobs, which indicates the frequency of usage of non-local gates.
+A higher overlap in execution time indicates greater reliance on entanglement for the non-local gate.
+Therefore, lower values in this evaluation are preferable.

-In Table~\ref{tab:ng_density}, under varying network settings, the FIFO scheduler exhibits the lowest non-local gate density among all scheduling methods, as it strictly follows the request order, resulting in sparse DQC job distribution at each step.

-The second lowest is the EPR scheduler with node selection.
-This is because EPR scheduling is relatively sparse at each step, and the execution time per job in the EPR scheduler with node selection is relatively small, as it tends to utilize high-quality links when executing DQC jobs.
+However, in the normalization process, the maximum possible overlap between every pair of jobs is computed regardless of whether the jobs can actually be parallelized under the constraint of a fixed number of available nodes per step in Eq.~(\ref{eq:non_local_gate_normalization}).
+Under higher network load, more incoming jobs cannot be parallelized within the same group.
+Consequently, jobs from different groups have no real overlap but still contribute to the normalization term.

+Similarly, for a given type of quantum circuit, the number of required EPR pairs increases with circuit size, occupying more nodes and forming more parallelized groups, which, in turn, increases the normalization term.
+As a result, the Non-Local Gate Rate decreases as network load increases and becomes biased toward jobs requiring more EPR pairs, as shown in Table~\ref{tab:net_util_1} and Table \ref{tab:net_util_2}.
+Therefore, only comparisons between schedulers under the same network conditions (i.e., within each row) remain meaningful.

+When only a few DQC jobs arrive in a time slot, they may all be parallelized, producing complete overlap and a Non-Local Gate Rate of $1$, as shown in Fig.~\ref{fig:non_local_gate}.
+This effect is particularly evident when the network load is $5$ in Fig.~\ref{fig:cdf_non-local_gate_rate} and Fig.~\ref{fig:cdf_5_dist_non-local_gate_rate}.

+Under varying network loads and job distributions, the FIFO scheduler exhibits the lowest Non-Local Gate Rate, as strict request ordering leads to sparse DQC job distributions when grouping.
+The LIST scheduler consistently produces a slightly higher Non-Local Gate Rate than FIFO.When the network load is low, the EPR scheduler also yields a low Non-Local Gate Rate because it strictly groups jobs by EPR pair requirements.
+As the number of arriving jobs increases, this constraint becomes less influential since a larger number of jobs increases the likelihood that the next jobs can join previously selected jobs for parallelization.

+When the network load is $5$, MILP achieves the highest non-local gate rates, followed by EPR (Node Selection), PPO (Node Selection) and the ASAP scheduler.
+When the load increases to $10$, the highest values are produced by EPR (Node Selection) and PPO (Node Selection).
+Under low network load, strategies that utilize more nodes or constantly use the available nodes increase job overlap.
+However, under higher network load with multiple job groups, EPR (Node Selection) and PPO (Node Selection) tend to schedule jobs with similar execution times within groups, resulting in larger total overlap compared with other schedulers.

+For the Resource-Priority scheduler, the number of non-local gates is slightly higher than that of LIST under low network load, but slightly lower than that of the MILP scheduler under high network load.